 . . .

 Frames that are relayed in the downlink direction (i.e. from the root AP to a STA) are transmitted by the root AP to the relay STA using a 4-address frame or using an A-MSDU.
-The relay STA forwards the frame to the relay AP, which then transmits the frame to the next STA.
+The relay STA forwards the frame to the relay AP, which then transmits the frame to the next STA which may be the destination STA, or another relay STA.

 Frames that are relayed in the uplink direction (i.e. from a STA to the root AP) are transmitted by the STA to a relay AP.
-The relay AP forwards the frame to the relay STA, which then transmits the frame to the root AP using a 4-address frame or using an A-MSDU.
+The relay AP forwards the frame to the relay STA, which then transmits the frame to the root AP or another relay AP using a 4-address frame or using an A-MSDU.

 9.51 S1G Relay operation